Symphony No. 12 (Shostakovich)

 Symphony No. 12 in D minor, Op.
-112, subtitled The Year 1917, was composed by Dmitri Shostakovich in 1961.
+112, titled The Year 1917, was composed by Dmitri Shostakovich in 1961.
 He dedicated it to the memory of Vladimir Lenin.
 Although the performance on October 1, 1961, by the Leningrad Philharmonic Orchestra conducted by Yevgeny Mravinsky was billed as the official premiere, the actual first performance took place two hours earlier that same day in Kuybyshev by the Kuybyshev State Philharmonic Orchestra conducted by Abram Stasevich.

 Form

 The symphony, which is scored for large orchestra, runs 38 to 40 minutes.
 It is divided into four movements, which are played without pause: